NucleusPowered/site-v1/docs/configuration/index.md

 ### Enabling and Disabling Modules

 One of Nucleus' core strengths is the ability to enable and disable modules.
-By default, all modules are enabled, but both users and plugins can both request to disable modules.
+By default, all modules are enabled, but both users and plugins can request to disable modules.

+As the server owner, you have the final say.
 To set the status of a module, in the `config/nucleus/main.conf` file, in the `modules` section, each module can be set to one of the following statuses:

 * `ENABLED` - The default, use the module unless a plugin requests for it to be disabled.